nextcloud/docker/README.md

 ## Auto configuration via environment variables

-The Nextcloud image supports auto configuration of the Nextcloud Server installation via environment variables.
+The Nextcloud image supports auto configuration via environment variables.
 You can preconfigure everything that would otherwise be prompted for by the Nextcloud Installation Wizard (as well as a few other key parameters relevant to initial installation).

+### User/Group Identifiers
+- `UID` - Set user ID for www-data user (optional)
+- `GID` - Set group ID for www-data group (optional)

+These optional variables allow you to match the container's www-data user/group IDs with your host system's user/group IDs for better file permission handling.

 ### Database parameters